 Department of Educational Leadership

 If you like the courses in the certificate program, they can serve as a gateway to a full degree program.
-For instance, we offer:
+For instance, we offer a doctoral program in higher education that includes a major concentration in community college leadership

 To earn a 15-credit graduate certificate in community college leadership, you will need to take the courses outlined below.
 For a complete list of program requirements and courses, see the course catalog.

 - EDCC 640 The Community College (3 credits)